 Now that we’ve used objects and know that everything in Python is an object, it’s time to define what an object is:

-- An object is a collection of data (variables) and methods that operate on that data
+- An object is a collection of data (variables) and methods that operate on that data.
+Objects are defined by a Python class.

 Objects and object-oriented programming are concepts that became popular in the early 1990s.
 Early computer languages, like C, did not have the concept of an object.
-However, it turned out that objects are an easy to understand paradigm for humans - it can be used to model many real-life situations.
+However, it turned out that objects are an easy-to-understand paradigm for humans .
+Objects can be used to model many real-life concepts and situations.
 Most, if not all, new languages have the concept of objects these days.
-So what you’re about to learn will conceptually apply to other languages too.
+So what you’re about to learn will conceptually apply to other languages too: this is fundamental computer science.

 Since objects are the building blocks of the Python language, it’s only logical that you can create objects yourself too.
 If you want to create your own type of object, you first need to define its methods and what data it can hold.
 This blueprint is called a class.